Copper Clay Earthen Elegance Suite Collection Fancy Fold Card

 Catherine Proctor – you are here!

-We’ll be back next Wednesday, March 1, with projects showcasing Real Red.
+We’ll be back next Wednesday, April 19, with projects showcasing a retiring and much loved In Colour, Soft Succulent.

 I hope you can join us then.